What Is a Bid Bond?

 - Individuals act as sureties to satisfy bonding requirements on federal projects if they have acceptable assets in the required amounts to support the bonds

-Acceptable assets include cash or certificates of deposit; U.S. agency securities; stocks and bonds traded on the New York, American, and other exchanges; among others.
+Acceptable assets include cash or certificates of deposit; U.S. agency securities; stocks and bonds traded on the New York, American, and other exchanges.
 There are also unacceptable assets.
-These are assets that may be difficult to liquidate, such a life estate in real property, jewelry, individual sureties, and several others.
+These are assets that may be difficult to liquidate, such as life estate in real property, jewelry, individual sureties, and several others.